 The United States Environmental Protection Agency, EPA, works alongside with environmental officials and governments from around the world on e-waste management.
 Due to the trace amounts of hazardous substances found in old, electronic devices and the mass amounts of e-waste that ends up in landfills, there was significant harm being done to the environment.
 Hazardous substances such as beryllium, cadmium, chromium, lead, mercury, zinc, nickel, and brominated flame retardants are all found in items such as computers, cell phones, stereo equipment, televisions, and various computer equipment.
-In order to keep these hazardous substances from getting into the ground, reach water supplies and even getting into the air we breathe, IT recycling has become an excellent solution.
+To keep these hazardous substances from getting into the ground, reach water supplies and even to get into the air we breathe, IT recycling has become an excellent solution.

 When considering recycling your old, electronic devices, it’s encouraged by the EPA to stick with certified electronic recyclers.
-Electronic recyclers that have been certified means that they have gone through a rigorous audit and have successfully demonstrated that they have met the standards to safely recycle and manage electronic waste.
+Electronic recyclers that have been certified means that they have gone through a rigorous audit and have successfully demonstrated that they have met the standards to recycle and manage electronic waste safely.
 Currently, the two accredited certification standards for electronic recyclers are the Responsible Recycling Practices (R2) and the e-Stewards standards.
-If you or your company is looking into electronic recycling for your e-waste, be sure to make sure the company you choose is certified by either of these standards.
+If you or your company is looking into electronic recycling for your e-waste, be sure to make sure either of these standards certifies the company you choose.